PrismaticFlower/shaderpatch/readme.md

 things like expose additional shader constants, access to additional textures or performing other actions at key points during the game's rendering process.

-This repository is a counterpart to [shaderpatch](https://github.com/SleepKiller/swbfii_shader_toolkit/tree/shaderpatch) branch of the swbfii_shader_toolkit repository.

 ### Building
 Before anything else you'll need to install [git](https://git-scm.com/) (and made avalible on `PATH`) and of course [Visual Studio 2017 Community](https://www.visualstudio.com/downloads/) (you'll need the Desktop C++